dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_configuration.rst

 Example
 -------

-This example solves Ocean software's
+This example solves the example in the
-:std:doc:`Boolean AND Gate example <oceandocs:examples/and>` using
-illustratively long chains for two of the variables (for reference, you can embed this AND gate onto three qubits on an |dwave_5kq| QPU).
+:ref:`Boolean AND Gate example <qpu_example_and>` section using illustratively long chains for two of the variables (for reference, you can embed this AND gate onto three qubits on an |dwave_5kq| QPU).
 The first submission does not use spin-reversal transforms while the second does.
-An AND gate has four feasible states: :math:`x1, x2, out` should take values :math:`000, 010, 100, 111`.
+An AND gate has four feasible
+states: :math:`x1, x2, out` should take values :math:`000, 010, 100, 111`.
 The example prints the percentage of samples found for each of the feasible states of all lowest-energy samples with unbroken chains (typically this example also produces a small number of solutions with broken chains).
-Ideally, for a perfectly balanced QPU, feasible states would be found in equal numbers: :code:`[25 25 25 25] percent`.
+Ideally, for a perfectly balanced QPU, feasible states would be found in equal numbers:
+:code:`[25 25 25 25] percent`.

 .. note::
     The qubits selected below for chains are available on the particular